wilkox/treemapify/README.md

 changes to the dataset.
 This makes it difficult to compare treemaps side-by-side, or create animated treemaps.

-By providing the `layout = "fixed"` option to ‘treemapify’ geoms, an alternative layout algorithm is used that will always position the tiles based on the order of observations in the data frame.
-It’s very important that the same value for `layout` is passed to all ‘treemapify’ geoms, otherwise different layers of the plot might not share the same layout.
+By providing the `fixed = TRUE` option to ‘treemapify’ geoms, an alternative layout algorithm is used that will always position the tiles based on the order of observations in the data frame.
+It’s very important that the same value for `fixed` is passed to all ‘treemapify’ geoms, otherwise different layers of the plot might not share the same layout.

-With the help of `layout = "fixed"`, and with the [`tweenr`](https://github.com/thomasp85/tweenr) and [`gganimate`](https://github.com/dgrtwo/gganimate) packages, it becomes possible to create animated treemaps showing e.g. change over time.
+With the help of `fixed = TRUE`, and with the [`tweenr`](https://github.com/thomasp85/tweenr) and [`gganimate`](https://github.com/dgrtwo/gganimate) packages, it becomes possible to create animated treemaps showing e.g. change over time.